EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 You can avoid this if necessary.
 See the sub-section [on deploying individually](#deploying-the-operators-individually).

-**Note:** this helm chart does not set default image locations for the images.
+**Note:** this helm chart uses a default registry to retrieve the operator images from: `docker.enterprisedb.com/k8s_enterprise_pgd`.
-You will need set those explicitly.
+If you want to use another registry, you will need set it explicitly.
 For more information please see the section on [controlling the image repositories](#controlling-the-image-repositories).

 **Note:** You will need credentials to retrieve the various operator and operand images.
-Make sure to replace USERNAME and PASSWORD with your own credentials in the command below, which uses the `k8s_standard_pgd` image registry:
+Make sure to replace USERNAME and PASSWORD with your own credentials in the command below, which uses the `k8s_enterprise_pgd` image registry by default:

 ```console
 helm upgrade --dependency-update \